I focus on people, on moments, on your story.

 Sort of.
 But it would worry me more that you as the bride or groom wouldn't be able to do as you like with your own wedding photos.
 Plus, although my photos are of the highest quality, I pride myself on capturing moments in my photos, and I believe those moments shine through even when printed from home printers or uploaded to Facebook.
 The essence of photography is in the memory each photo is able or not able to represent, not in the amount of gloss on the print.

-You have the copyright, so yes.
-But to be honest, my clients are usually so happy with my work, that I've never had anyone do any re-editing.
-If you find a few that you would like switched to sepia or black and white, or something like that, just let me know and I'll fix them up for you at no charge.
+You have the copyright, so sure!
+But usually if you find a few that you would like switched to black and white, or something like that, just let me know and I'll fix them up for you at no charge.

 Nope!
 I am a registered and licensed business and do pay my taxes, but they are already included in the package price.
 This way the price you see is the price you get.

 Nope, no hidden fees.
-I try to be very upfront on my pricing page, and actually call it "pricing" instead of "investment."
-I hear horror stories all the time of couples who thought they were paying for $1,000 worth of photography.
-Then after $300 worth of gratuity, $200 in travel surcharges, $600 for travel hours (seriously) and then paying to actually see the photos (seriously again), they ended up paying more than double what they were quoted.
+I try to be very upfront on my pricing page.
+What I don't want is after $300 worth of gratuity, $200 in travel surcharges, $600 for travel hours (seriously) and then paying to actually see the photos, you end up paying more than double what you were quoted.
 I absolutely do not do that.
-There are no travel surcharges within the Southern California area (Newport Beach to San Diego to Santa Barbara to Palm Springs), no extra photo charges, and all of your friends' and family's downloads from my site our included in your price.
+There are no travel surcharges within the Southern California area (Newport Beach to San Diego to Santa Barbara to Palm Springs), no extra photo charges, and all of your friends' and family's downloads from my site are included in your price.
 Completely free for them.
 Some couples offer meals, and that's always appreciated, but not contracted.
 Some couples also offer tips at the end of the night.
 Again, I'm super appreciative of those.
 But they are not "a bill", so that you won't be hit later with an 18% gratuity.

 Yep!
 Some photographers price their packages for sessions only, and then it's extra if you would like the photos.
 While I appreciate that business model, I do not practice it.
 You get the photos specified in my advertised packaging and pricing.